chrisjohnson/vim-foldfunctions/README.md

 You could reload the file to re-parse, or you could trigger the FileType autocmds automatically, like such:

 ```
+" t in quickfix to open in new tab
 autocmd FileType qf nnoremap <silent> <buffer> t <C-W><Enter><C-W>T
 ```

 ... becomes ...

 ```
+" t in quickfix to open in new tab (and re-run folding)
 autocmd FileType qf nnoremap <silent> <buffer> t <C-W><Enter><C-W>T :doauto FileType<CR>
 ```